15-342. Discretionary powers

 27. Unless otherwise prohibited by law, sell advertising as follows:

-(a) Advertisements shall be age appropriate and not contain promotion of any substance that is illegal for minors such as alcohol, tobacco and drugs or gambling.
+(a) Advertisements shall be age appropriate and not promote any substance that is illegal for minors such as alcohol, tobacco and drugs or gambling.
 Advertisements shall comply with the state sex education policy of abstinence.

 (b) Advertising approved by the governing board for the exterior of school buses may appear only on the sides of the bus in the following areas: